 Walla Walla

 In this town known for its terrific restaurants, you’ll also find several first-rate spots with pet-friendly seating, including AK’s Mercado, Colville Street Patisserie, and Saffron Mediterranean Kitchen, which has a lovely covered patio and serves flavorful Mediterranean fare.
-Spend your evenings at The Finch, a sleek and airy updated late 1960s motel with 80 whimsically designed rooms, an imaginatively curated contemporary art collection, and a welcoming pet policy.
+Spend your evenings at The Finch, a sleek and airy updated late 1960s motel with 80 whimsically designed rooms and a fun contemporary art collection.

 Leavenworth